harrekki/bootstrap-app/README.md

 Again, determining your needs/needs of your client and reviewing what Bootstrap has to offer will help you decide if it's right for you.

 ## Using This Tutorial
 I have adapted this tutorial from a live lesson and coding demo, so it is by no means complete.
-But I believe there is enough here to benefit anyone wanting to learn more about Bootstrap and decide to get started.
+But I believe there is enough here to benefit anyone wanting to learn about Bootstrap and decide whether to learn more.
 I will put some links to more resources at the end, should you want to continue your journey.

 The real key to learning and using Bootstrap is navigating the documentation, and so that is the focus of this project.

-Here is the wireframe for the steps below:
+Here is the wireframe we will follow in the walkthrough below:
 ![Wireframe of Bootstrap project](./bootstrap-wireframe.png)

 ## Setup